marwern/PLCreX/README.md

 License
 =======
-This project is licensed under the GPLv3 License - see the LICENSE.md file for details
+This project is licensed under the GPLv3 License - see the LICENSE file for details

 Acknowledgments
 ===============